wandersonchaves/wandersonchaves/README.md

 ### Hi there 👋, Hi I'm Wanderson Chaves
 ## 🙍 About me

 Hello, I'm Wanderson Chaves.
-I'm full-stach developer from Brazil.
+I'm full-stack developer from Brazil.
 I enjoy building sites and apps.
 My focus is React (Next.js).

 I'm open to Job opportunities where I can contribute, learn and grow.
 If you have a good opportunity that matches my skills and experience then don't hesitate to contact me.